 - Days 5-7

 Physical symptoms begin to disappear, but patients may feel very dehydrated from previous diarrhea and vomiting.

 Physical symptoms should be gone, but psychological symptoms such as depression and cravings may remain.
 Counseling can help address these issues.

-If someone is struggling with how to get through codeine withdrawal, they can contact The Recovery Village Palm Beach to learn more about treatment and detox options.
+If someone is struggling with how to get through codeine withdrawal, they can contact The Recovery Village Palm Beach at Baptist Health to learn more about treatment and detox options.
 Getting medical help makes the process safer and more comfortable.

 Factors Impacting Codeine Withdrawal

 Research tells us that addiction affects different people in different ways.
 For example, genetics can affect which symptoms people experience and how severe those symptoms are.